Meet Love Island 2020 contestant Luke Trotman, the new boy and semi-pro footballer

 He’s a scholar and semi-pro footballer who performs for Darlington FC in County Durham, in addition to the son of Beverley Trotman who positioned sixth in The X Issue again in 2007.

-See who Luke is becoming a member of with our full Love Island 2020 contestants checklist.
+See who Luke is becoming a member of with our full Love Island 2020 contestants listing.

-Right here’s every part you want to find out about Luke T.
+Right here’s all the things it is advisable to learn about Luke T.

 Luke Trotman – Key Information